DavidYKay/davidykay.github.io/skating.md

 Training is enjoyable, but skating is just such a gas!
 There are few things that compare to the thrill of rolling around outdoors with friends, testings one's limits.

 When I have the time, I enjoy filming and editing skate videos.

+I run a small [YouTube channel](https://www.youtube.com/channel/UCAapqYPL92GOMU-ecHblmHQ) dedicated to rollerblading.

-Here are some of my [street skating videos](https://www.youtube.com/watch?v=LC3faUkMJXo&list=PLGxmb2F67Kd7Nw_EQm1cNWdQhYOs0rmz6), but lately I've been more focused on learning aggressive / skatepark skating.
+Here are some of my [street skating videos](https://www.youtube.com/playlist?list=PLYZJq-Wn4ntVHzC-L89ygoMcRe2OlkZyz), but lately I've been more focused on learning aggressive / skatepark skating.
 I'm documenting my progress in a series I call "[DK Learns Aggressive](https://www.youtube.com/playlist?list=PLYZJq-Wn4ntWwbAdXKbSDucUzDvlv0jDz)."